omega8cc/boa/docs/REMOTE.md

 **Note**: You will have to wait for cron to run after every step or run the tasks cron manually with `bash /var/xdrago/run-o1`.

-1. Go to `/node/add/server` in the Aegir control panel on the target instance.
+1. Go to `/node/add/server` in the Ægir control panel on the target instance.
 2. Enter FQDN of the source server as a 'Server hostname'.
 3. Choose only 'hostmaster' option under 'Remote Import' and hit 'Save'.
 4. Go to 'Import remote sites' tab on the just added server node once verified.